JormungandAI/Jormungand/README.md

 - **Llama3.0-405b**: A cutting-edge large language model that offers deep comprehension and generation capabilities.
 - **Eliza Bot**: A pattern-matching dialogue program that simulates conversation with humans.
-- **Integration**: Jormunand fuses the Eliza Bot's conversational scripts with Llama3.0-405b's NLP capabilities to create a more responsive and adaptive AI system.
+- **Integration**: Jormungand fuses the Eliza Bot's conversational scripts with Llama3.0-405b's NLP capabilities to create a more responsive and adaptive AI system.

 ## Predictive Analytics

-Jormunand employs sophisticated machine learning algorithms to analyze and predict trends in accelerationism and cryptocurrency markets.
+Jormungand employs sophisticated machine learning algorithms to analyze and predict trends in accelerationism and cryptocurrency markets.
 This includes:

 - **Data Collection**: Aggregate data from various sources, including social media, news, and financial data.
 - **Model Training**: Train the Llama3.0-405b model on this data to identify patterns and make predictions.